Cheque Bounce/ Dishonour u/s 138 of Negotiable Instruments Act, 1881.

 - The reason for return/ dishonor should be ‘Insufficient funds’ in the drawer’s account, or, the amount in cheque should have exceeded the limit allowed to the drawer.

-- The cheque should have been issued towards discharge of a valid debt or legal liability, in whole or in part.
+- The cheque should have been issued towards discharge of a valid debit or legal liability, in whole or in part.

 - Whichever is earlier, the cheque should have been presented within three months from the date on which it was drawn, or, within the period of its validity.